 First and most important, that it is a clean source of energy that relies exclusively on a renewable and abundant resource: the energy of the sun.
-By utilizing solar energy instead of fossil fuels, SWH systems reduce your carbon footprint.
+By utilising solar energy instead of fossil fuels, SWH systems reduce your carbon footprint.

-Third. solar thermal provides you with unlimited energy, since it relies on the energy of the sun which is always available and free.
+Thirdly, solar thermal provides you with unlimited energy, since it relies on the energy of the sun which is always available and free.
 Moreover, the system works all year round, even during the winter season when the sun does not hit strong.

 4. How Much Does a SWH System Cost?

-However, just to get an idea, a SWH system is likely to cost between £3,900-£5,000, plus other attached costs such as installation and insurance.
+However, just to get an idea, a solar water heater system is likely to cost between £3,900-£5,000, plus other attached costs such as installation and insurance.
 The good thing is, that there are some governmental incentives that will reduce the payback period of your initial investment.
 When assessing the cost of your system, you should remember to consider this issue.
 The Renewable Heat Incentive (RHI) is one example of incentive that will give you money if you generate your own heat (with green sources of energy).